edvin02em-debug/EdvinMartinssonPortfolio/index.md

   <!-- Bottom right -->
   <div class="card">
-    <p>A These where made as part of a course to showcase proficiency in Alias.
+    <p>These where made as part of a course to showcase proficiency in Alias.
 I am excited to do more of this type of CAD.</p>
   </div>
 </div>